 The ultimate goal of this policy is to meet program and service expectations while serving persons with disabilities.
 Comments on our programs and services regarding how well those expectations are being met are welcome and appreciated.

 Fife House will let the public know what methods are available for giving feedback.
 If a method is not suitable, individuals may request another method.
 Privacy will be respected and all feedback will be reviewed for possible action that can be taken to improve access to our programs and services.

-Feedback received will be directed to the Fife House Director of Community Programs c/o 490 Sherbourne Street, 2nd Floor, Toronto, ON M4X 1K9, and will be addressed in accordance with our normal complaints administration procedures and timelines.
+Feedback received will be directed to Fife House’s Director of Programs c/o 490 Sherbourne Street, 2nd Floor, Toronto, ON M4X 1K9, and will be addressed in accordance with our normal complaints administration procedures and timelines.
 Where possible, complaints will be addressed immediately.
 However, some complaints may require more time to address, and must be reviewed for action, possibly at a higher level.
 Click here to access Fife House’s Contact Form and Contact Information.

 Fife House’s responses to feedback from the community will endeavour to be in a format that is accessible to the complainant.